 Although early reports from outside the US support the development of trauma networks16, this finding has not been universal.
 For example, a trauma centre pilot in the North of England from the early 1990s did not demonstrate any mortality benefit compared with control regions.17 Subsequent reports however identified unacceptable regional variation in major trauma outcomes and the need to address this through commissioned trauma networks.18

 A national system of Regional Trauma Networks (RTNs) was launched across England in April 2012, each with one or more hospitals designated as Major Trauma Centres (MTCs).
-Within each network, major trauma patients meeting pre-hospital triage criteria are transported directly to an MTC, providing that the journey time does not exceed 45 minutes.
-These hospitals are required to meet specific criteria, including an all-hours consultant-led trauma team, major trauma CT scanning capability, and dedicated trauma operating theatre.15 1920
+Although a trauma network has operated in London since 2010, 22 additional MTCs were designated in 2012.
+There are now 26 MTCs (Figure 1): XXX adult-only, XXX children-only, and XXX receiving both adults and children.
+Two MTCs (in Manchester and Liverpool) are atypical in that they are each split across three separate hospital sites.
+The specific model implemented by each RTN varies by region.
+For example, many MTCs work with satellite hospitals (“Trauma Units”) that are capable of providing initial stabilisation or definitive management depending on the spectrum and severity of injuries.19 Trauma units do not feature in the London RTN, possibly because of the smaller distances between the four MTCs in that region.
+However, the RTNs throughout England also have a number of common features.
+For example, within each network, major trauma patients meeting pre-hospital triage criteria are transported directly to an MTC, providing that the journey time does not exceed 45 minutes.20 All MTCs are required to meet specific criteria, including an all-hours consultant-led trauma team, major trauma CT scanning capability, and dedicated trauma operating theatre.15

-The reconfiguration of major trauma services has been associated with changes to hospital case mix21,22, workloads22,23, clinical processes21, and surgical training.24 It has also been suggested that there has been a reduction in mortality following regionalisation of trauma services, based on data from the Trauma Audit & Research Network (TARN).25-28 However, the clinical impact of trauma service regionalisation has not yet been formally assessed.
+The reconfiguration of major trauma services has been associated with changes to hospital case mix21,22, workloads22,23, clinical processes21, and surgical training.24 It has also been suggested that there has been a reduction in mortality following regionalisation of trauma services, based on data from the Trauma Audit & Research Network (TARN).25-28 However, the clinical impact of trauma service regionalisation has not yet been formally evaluated.

 This study used data from TARN, Hospital Episode Statistics (HES), and national administrative mortality records to examine the impact of major trauma service regionalisation in England.